 Result 4.
-The proportion of time before a first breakthrough during which exactly one player plays risky is higher in the strategic treatment.
+The proportion of time before a first breakthrough in the group during which exactly one player plays risky is higher in the strategic treatment, contradicting Hypothesis 4.
 This result holds for both n = 2 and n = 3.

 6 Discussion